dsrednicki/associate-architect-coding-challenge-hai/Architecture.md

    - We use DTOs for request/response isolation
 3. Entities (Data Access Objects)
    - We use DAOs for persistent of entities into the database
+4. Modularized components
+   -  Modularize components, which can be re-used

 <TBE> ... </TBE>